We All Can Stand With Veterans

 Submit nominations forms via email.

-- Scholarships can be awarded to any volunteer who is age 21 or younger and has volunteered for a minimum of 100 hours at a VA medical center during the previous calendar year.
+- Scholarships can be awarded to any volunteer who is age 21 or younger and has volunteered for a minimum of 100 hours annually at a VA medical center during the previous calendar year.
 All volunteer hours must be credited to the Disabled American Veterans.

 - Volunteer hours accumulated under the DAV’s Local Veterans Assistance Program (LVAP) are also eligible for consideration.